|

 Dolores is going.

 Gene wants the twins to go to Antioch College.
-Their Uncle Mel and his wife Gayle deliver Janet and Joanne
+The twins Uncle Mel and his wife Gayle drive Janet and Joanne Adams

 to the Antioch campus.